 People do what other people are doing.
-Cialdini cites research that when the sign that is now common in hotel rooms reading, "Please reuse your towels because it helps the environment" was replaced with a sign that read something like, "75% of our guests reuse their towels; please do so as well," then the percentage of guests who reused towels increased by 26%.
-When the sign said, "75% of the guests who stayed in this room reused their towels," the increase was 33%.
+Cialdini cites research that when the sign that is now common in hotel rooms reading, "Please reuse your towels because it helps the environment" was replaced with a sign that read something like, "75 percent of our guests reuse their towels; please do so as well," then the percentage of guests who reused towels increased by 26 percent.
+When the sign said, "75 percent of the guests who stayed in this room reused their towels," the increase was 33 percent.
 So, the consensus effect is amplified by how similar the other people who are exhibiting the desired behavior are to us.

 Are you trying to convince your students to use the test-taking strategies you’ve spent so much class time on?
 As students are working, walk around the room and say something like, "Almost all of you are using the strategies we’ve been practicing; that's great, and it's going to help you get a better grade."
 Or, once the papers are graded, say, "About 90% of you used all of your strategies on the test, and you will notice how it helped you to answer more questions correctly."
 This technique can also work with getting students to line up quietly, turn in homework on time, or do nearly anything else that a majority of the students are already doing.